See the latest vacancies and find out about working for MSF UKJobs in the UK

 Everyone's career with MSF is different, but here are a few routes you could take if you decided that a career working for MSF is right for you.

-As ‘first missioner’ you will be sent to a relatively secure and stable country.
-We rarely send a first missioner to an emergency context because we find that most people need 2-3 months to settle into their new role.
+As a ‘first missioner’ you will be sent to a relatively secure and stable country.
+We rarely send someone on their first assignment to an emergency context because we find that most people need two to three months to settle into their new role.
 Usually, you will be sent to a team where there are experienced MSF nurses and/or doctors who can support you and help you build your ‘field skills’!

-After 1 or 2 missions, try another nursing role
+After one or two assignments, try another nursing role

 There are many different nursing roles that you can work in within MSF, and once you have a bit of field experience MSF can support you to move between them to ‘round out’ your experience.
 For example, you could work as a Community Outreach Nurse, Therapeutic Feeding Centre Nurse, an ER Nurse or a Health Promoter.

-Option 1: After 4 or 5 missions, apply for a Medical Team Leader position
+Option 1: After four or five assignments, apply for a Medical Team Leader position

 Once you have experience in various nursing roles you could apply to become a Medical Team Leader (MTL).
 An MTL is the person who plans and manages all the medical activities for a project.
 They work closely with the Project Coordinator as the ‘technical go-to’ for all medical matters in the project, supervising all medical staff in the project, both national and international.
 Find out more from Trish Newport a MTL in South Sudan.

-After a 3 or 4 missions as a Medical Team Leader, apply as a Medical Coordinator
+After a three or four assignments as a Medical Team Leader, apply as a Medical Coordinator

 A Medical Coordinator is based in the capital of a country and provides support to all projects in the country.
 They also coordinate any ‘national’ medical needs, such as getting customs clearance to fly medication into the country, or evacuating a sick member of staff to a nearby country for medical treatment.

-Option 2: After 5 to 6 missions, apply as a Project Coordinator
+Option 2: After five or six missions, apply as a Project Coordinator

 A Project Coordinator is in charge of developing the strategy for a project and managing it, by coordinating all the different departments of the project team to reach it's objectives and by coordinating MSF’s activities with those of other organisations.
 Find out more from Stephanie Remon, a Project Coordinator in Lebanon.

-After 3 to 4 missions as a Project Coordinator, apply as a Deputy Head of Mission
+After three or four missions as a Project Coordinator, apply as a Deputy Head of Mission

 A Deputy Head of Mission works with the Head of Mission to support all the projects in the country, represent MSF at a national Level and make national level decisions.

-After 2 to 3 missions as a Deputy Head of Mission, apply as a Head of Mission
+After two or three missions as a Deputy Head of Mission, apply as a Head of Mission

 A Head of Mission is the Country Director for an MSF mission.
 They make the final decisions of MSFs strategy in the country, both with regards to medical care and humanitarian affairs, as well as providing support to all of the projects in the country.